 - Late Rent Fees.
 Connecticut state landlords can only charge late fees 9 days past due date.

 When Can a Landlord Increase Rent?

-When is it illegal to raise rent?
+When is it Illegal to Raise Rent?

 It is illegal for a landlord to increase rent based on the race, color, sex, age Nation of origin, familial status, sexual orientation, or disability status of a tenant.
 Connecticut Fair Housing

-There is no legislation regarding rent increases.
+There is no statute regarding rent increases.

 How Much Notice is Needed for Raising Rent?